roboogle/gtkmvc3/gtkmvco/docs/manual/op_types.rst

-Last two lines of the previous example actually change the *OP* internally, that is different from *assigning* a new value to the property like in ``m.prop1 = [5,4,3,2]`` that would trigger a value notifications like those seen in previous examples.
+Last two lines of the previous example actually change the *OP* internally, that is different from *assigning* a new value to the property like in ``m.prop1 = [5,4,3,2]`` that would trigger an *assign* notifications like those seen in previous examples.
 Similar problem is found when the property is assigned to a class instance, and then a method that change the instance is called.

 Supported objects